Zephyr (pronounced “Zeff-ah”, a popular Ford car in New Zealand’s 1950s and ’60s) combines the Sheepdog + the Bay of Islands passes.

-The Zephyr pass takes you around heaps of New Zealand’s big highlights and also up north to the stunning Bay of Islands.
-Cruising on the Zephyr pass ensures that you get to see all of the iconic spots in New Zealand and so much more.
+The Zephyr pass takes you around many of New Zealand’s big highlights and up north to the stunning Bay of Islands.
+Cruising on the Zephyr pass ensures you see all of the iconic spots in New Zealand and so much more.

 Departing Auckland, we stop at Whangarei Falls on our way North, arriving in the Bay of Islands around midday.
 Check out the sights surrounding Paihia, including New Zealand's most historic location Waitangi - the 'Birthplace of the Nation'.
 Northland is rich in history and Māori culture and with its crystal clear water, huge kauri forests, and plentiful islands to explore - you will soon see why Kiwi Experience heads up north.
 See dolphins, ride out to the famous hole in the rock, or go kayaking, fishing, diving, Parasailing, or just relax on the beach!